 Right after reading this story, I called Jake on the phone, hysterically crying and telling him that he needed to see a doctor NOW (even though he didn't have health insurance yet).
 I knew that this was serious, and he couldn't wait.
 One clinic, three hospital visits and $200,000 in treatments later, Jake is lucky to be alive. (update: I guess you've seen, that number is up to $250,000.00 and when you consider the ripple effect of what happens to your life when you find yourself DROWNING in debt, because suddenly you're unable to pay your credit card bills and property payments and everything starts compounding... it feels like our total is more like half a million dollars).

 For anyone who is reading this, who is wondering if they should stop drinking, I want to tell you about the extreme, intense difficulties that Jake has experienced because of cirrhosis...not to mention the hardship it's been on me, trying to take care of him.
 Much as I love him... it's been very hard on BOTH of us financially, physically, and emotionally!
 It's not easy to take care of someone who is so sick, it makes them extremely crabby and irritable, and they take it out on YOU!
 There are many times when you ask yourself, WHY am I even DOING this?
 Instead of giving Jake his medications, there were many times I wanted to throw the bottles in his face!
-Jake could really be a jerk sometimes (which was not like him).
+Jake could really be a jerk sometimes (which was not like him... he was usually a cheerful guy).
 But it's like when women get really bitchy during that time of the month.
 You can kind of turn into an *sshole when you feel like cr*p, and especially if you have a problem with your liver.

 We can't change the past, but at the very least I am hoping we may be able to encourage some people reading this, to avoid some of the mistakes we made, and turn things around earlier than WE did.
 So, in the hopes that we may be able to encourage some people to get help, or stop drinking....
 I'm going to share with you, some of the hell that Jake has had to endure, because of cirrhosis.